 Dependent Care FSA and Carryover – Is Relief Coming?

+This article was published during the COVID-19 period and reflects regulations at that time.
+Requirements and policies may no longer be current.
+Please refer to official local authorities for up-to-date guidance.
 Since early 2020, the U.S. has been reeling from the COVID-19 pandemic.
 Everyone throughout the country has been impacted in one way or another.
-From economic uncertainty to school and public safety concerns, adults and children alike have had to learn to deal with a new reality.
-One impact of COVID-19 that continues to trouble American workers is their employer-sponsored benefits.
-In particular, with schools, summer camps, and child care facilities closing or altering their
+From economic uncertainty to school and public safety concerns, adults and children alike have had to learn to deal with

 Home » COVID-19 » Page 2